-NOTE: Apply wax on glossy finish of the cab only.
+NOTE: Apply wax on glossy finish of the hood only.
 Protect the vehicle with a cover to prevent dust accumulation during storage.

-CAUTION: If for some reason the snowmobile has to be stored outside it is necessary to cover it with an opaque tarpaulin.
-This will prevent the sun rays from affecting the plastic components and the vehicle finish.
+CAUTION: Cover the snowmobile with an opaque tarpaulin.
+This will prevent the sun rays or grime from affecting the plastic components and the vehicle finish.